Dave Ramsey is an expert when it comes to helping people get out of debt.

 You can do it all yourself with just a little hand holding.

-And while M1 will handle the entire behind the scenes work for you like Wealthsimple, the biggest difference with M1 is that you pick your portfolio.
+While M1 will handle the entire behind the scenes work for you like Schwab, the biggest difference with M1 is that you pick your portfolio.

 You can learn more about M1 Finance in my detailed review and why I love it so much.